 What Happens If I Let My SR-22 Car Insurance Cancel?

-If you’ve recently gotten into an uninsured car accident or were convicted of a serious driving offense such as driving under the influence, you know that it comes with serious penalties.
-In addition to points on your driving record, serious fines, and potential jail time, you may need to purchase a special liability insurance for high-risk drivers in order to legally continue driving your car.
-That insurance is an SR-22, and because of the severity of the preceding crime, drivers are generally required to have an SR-22 for three to five years.
+If you’ve recently gotten into an uninsured car accident or were convicted of a serious driving offense such as driving under the influence or racking up too many points on your license, you know that poor driving habits come with severe penalties.
+In addition to points on your driving record, steep fines, and possible jail time, you may need to purchase a special liability insurance for high-risk drivers in order to legally continue driving your car.
+That insurance is often referred to as SR-22 insurance, and because of the severity of the other crime, drivers are generally required to have an SR-22 for three to five years.

 Every State Has Its Own Set of Rules

-It is quite difficult to tell you the exact penalties that will incur from letting your policy cancel due to the variety of laws set in place for each state in the U.S. In general, the consequences for lapsing on your policy are:
+It can be quite challenging to find the exact penalties that drivers incur from letting their SR-22 policy cancel because laws vary from place to place and are governed by each state’s DMV.
+In general, the consequences for lapsing on your policy will include:

 - Driver's License Suspension: Your driver's license is in definite jeopardy if you let your car insurance cancel when you have filed an SR-22.

 - Fees, Fees, and More Fees: The fees are going to set you back so far it is going to be very hard to get back on track.
-There are fees for reinstating your license and your registration, and insurance companies make you start from scratch.
-That means a large down payment will be required and it is going to take longer to get out of high-risk status.
+There are fees for reinstating your license and your registration, and insurance companies often make you start from scratch – and often at a much higher rate.
+That means a sizeable down payment will be required and it is going to take longer to get out of high-risk status.

 Paying Car Insurance Late